-Jonathan Anderson
+Dr. Jonathan Anderson

-BS, Moody Bible Institute, MDiv, The Master's Seminary, PhD, Southern Baptist Theological Seminary
+BA, Moody Bible Institute, MDiv, The Master's Seminary, ThM, PhD, Southern Baptist Theological Seminary

-Jonathan has served as a pastor at Grace Immanuel Bible Church since 2005, where he currently pastors the Grace Life fellowship group.
-He loves the challenges of both ministry and the seminary classroom, including preaching, discipling, counseling, ministry to missionaries, and helping pastors in training to rightly divide the Word.
+Jonathan serves as a pastor at Grace Bible Church, Tempe, AZ, and has served as a pastor at Grace Immanuel Bible Church, Jupiter, FL, 2005-2020.
+He loves the challenges of both ministry and the seminary classroom.
 He has served on the faculty of The Expositors Seminary since 2008 where he has taught Greek, Church History, and Bible Exposition.
 He and his wife April have four boys: Micah, Owen, Miles, and Derek.